-If you’re thinking of buying a Tesla, having a Supercharger near you could make running one of the brand's cars a much more realistic prospect, especially if you don’t have your own off-street parking at home or at work.
+If you’re thinking of buying a Tesla, having a Supercharger nearby could make running one of its cars much easier, especially if you don’t have designated off-street parking at home or at work.
 Keep reading to learn all that you need to know about Tesla's network of charging points.

 How to use a Tesla Supercharger

-Using a Tesla Supercharger is really easy.
-Simply locate a convenient station using your Tesla’s infotainment system or the company’s app, then park up and plug in: that’s all there is to it.
+Using a Tesla Supercharger is really simple.
+Just locate a convenient station using your Tesla’s infotainment system or the company’s app, then park up and plug in: that’s all there is to it.

-A green light will flash on your vehicle’s charging port to indicate that charging has begun, and you can monitor the progress of a charging session on your car's infotainment screen.
-If you don't want to sit in the car while it charges, you can get the same information on the Tesla app.
+A green light will flash on your Tesla's charging port to indicate that charging has begun, and you can monitor the progress of a charging session on your car's infotainment screen.
+If you don't want to sit in the car while it charges, you can get the same information on the Tesla phone app.

 Tesla Supercharger cable